shibatora/kenshi_trade_extract/README.md

 1. Download either or all python files.
 2. Move the script into one of your Kenshi save directories.
 You got the right directory if there is a file called "quick.save" in there.
 3. Open the script with a text editor of your choice.
-Scroll down until you find the following text passage:
+Scroll down until you find the following code:

 ![Cities code section](/cities.png)